OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 ```

 ### Comment change events
-The `onChanged` event is triggered when a comment's content is updated, a comment thread is resolved, a comment thread is reopened, a reply is added to a comment thread, a reply is updated in a comment thread, or a reply is deleted in a comment thread.
+The `onChanged` comment event is triggered in the following scenarios:

+- A comment's content is updated.
+- A comment thread is resolved.
+- A comment thread is reopened.
+- A reply is added to a comment thread.
+- A reply is updated in a comment thread.
+- A reply is deleted in a comment thread.

 The following sample shows how to register the `onChanged` event handler and then use this event handler to log the changed comment's metadata.